 If you find that your leopard geckos are constantly going at each other’s necks, then that’s when it’s time to separate them.
 Two aggressive leopard geckos stuck in the same enclosure will not end well and should be taken care of immediately.

 IF you want to take the gamble of putting them together, I highly suggest getting a much larger tank that allows PLENTY of space between the two geckos.
 Please keep in mind, though, that they have to either be a male and a female or two females.
 Like stated above, two males in the same tank won’t fly.
-For a larger tank, then this one here also from Amazon will do just fine.
+For a larger tank, then this one will do just fine.

 Yes, there’s always the option of getting rid of one gecko, but it doesn’t have to come down to that.
 In plus, letting go of a gecko that you love just because they didn’t get along with another one would be very disheartening simply for the fact that it can be prevented, it just takes the right equipment and actions.